JonathanDorogoer/regSchedule/andrew_williams_jonthan_dorogoer_assign2/registrationScheduler/README.txt

 ant -buildfile src/build.xml all

 ## To run by specifying arguments from command line [similarly for the 2nd argument and so on ...]
-## We will use this to run your code
-ant -buildfile src/build.xml run -Darg0=firstarg
+ant -buildfile src/build.xml -Darg0=data.txt -Darg1=dataout.txt -Darg2=3 -Darg3=0 run

 ## To run by specifying args in build.xml (just for debugging, not for submission)
 ant -buildfile src/build.xml run